Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 Are dough bowls only for farmhouse style?

-That is also a great question!
 While you can often find them in farmhouse decor, they are frequently used in vintage decor, country decor, and even modern decor!
-Adding some organic wood tones is a popular trend in the more modern farmhouse style and dough bowls are a perfect way to get that old, vintage look.

 At the same time, adding some character and old patina goes with almost any style of decor.
 I think every room needs at least one old piece!